 - A TAB member must turn in pre-meeting assignments by the midnight before the meeting.

-- Each TAB chair will keep track of the work of their committee members via an online database or method to be determined.
+- Each TAB Chair will keep track of their workgroup tasks via an online database or method to be determined.

 Excused absences are circumstances such as family emergencies, family trips, sports games, illness, or transportation issues.
 Other extenuating circumstances are access issues (no internet/computer at home), unstable housing, or unstable environments.
 TAB members must contact Ms. Jane in cases of missed meetings or lateness.